EthanTLee/Espapy/readme.md

 Now in order to run Espapy we have to move inside of the `Espapy-master` folder we extracted.
 Use the `cd Espapy-master` command to do this (you may have to do this twice).

-Last, let's run Espapy.
+Now that we are in the right place, let's run Espapy.
 Do this by typing and running the `python espapy.py` command.
 This will run Espapy using Anaconda.
 You have finished this step if a new window with some buttons opens up.

 Note: It may take up to 30 seconds to run.